Life after brain injury will be full of challenges. But it is possible to overcome these obstacles.

 How to Recover Function After Brain Injury

-The above list of symptoms above can seem overwhelming at first, but it is important to realize that not every person will experience every side effect.
+The above list of symptoms above can seem overwhelming at first, but it is important to realize that not every person will experience every secondary effect.

-Still, it can be helpful to know what side effects you may experience after brain injury.
+Still, it can be helpful to know what symptoms you may experience after brain injury.
 That way you can take the correct actions to minimize their severity.

 In fact, many of these symptoms can be treated by activating a process called neuroplasticity.
 This term refers to the brain’s ability to repair neural connections.
 It allows people to regain functions even after a devastating injury.